Double Taxation Agreements (DTA) in Andorra (2025 Update)

 - Strengthen the international legitimacy of Andorra’s tax system.

-Individuals can request an Andorran tax residency certificate to benefit from each treaty, provided they meet the legal criteria set by the Tax Administration.
+Individuals and legal entities can request an Andorran tax residency certificate to benefit from the advantages provided by each treaty, provided they meet the legal criteria established by the Tax Administration.

 Andorra’s DTA network is part of its broader strategy to position itself as a fully compliant and cooperative jurisdiction.